Buying a Property in Italy

 Surveyor’s fee – we can organize a property survey on your behalf.
 This cost is not covered in our fee and will be payable directly to the technician upon receipt of the survey.

 Translator – if you do not speak Italian then the notarised contract of sale will need to be translated by an authorized translator.
 We can organize a translator for you; again this service is not covered in our fees and is payable directly upon the signing of the notarised contract of sale.
-The total expenses incurred in the purchase should not, on average, amount to more than 10% of the purchase price.

 Utilities - electricity, water, gas, telephone (if applicable)